Will the event be canceled for poor weather?

 Will there be an aid station?
 What fuel will be provided?

 Safety and first aid stations will be available at the transition/finish line staffed by volunteers from the Boulder Junction Fire Department and EMTs.
-There will be a warming hut where the ski/bike and snowshoe courses intersect.
+There will be a warming hut where the ski/bike and snowshoe courses intersect with water and gatorade.
 Race sweepers will be on the course throughout the event.
 It is your job as a participant to help another racer if they are in distress and need help.

 In the case of emergency, call 911.